olioak/tiljavascript/notes/plan.md

 - [] get n character on string
 - [] get last character on string
 - [] get penultimate character on string
+- explain only one value inside var (AFTER ARRAYS)
 - function: logs hello world (console.log is also a function)
 - pass values to function
 - function return value